MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 > [!NOTE]
 >**Post-Training** is the process of taking a pretrained model and additionally mending it to our task-specific needs.
 This could e.g. be developing answers not as continuations of text, but as responses to them.

-Before, we thought of LLMs pretty much as 'sophisticated next token predictors'.
-But now we want to bring in the aspect of conversation, the back and forth between human and AI-assistant:
+Before this, we thought of LLMs pretty much as 'sophisticated next token predictors'.
+But now we want to bring in the aspect of conversation, the back and forth between human and AI-assistant, the 'sense of purpose' that we want the LLM to have.

 <center>
 <img src="./img/post-train_conversation.png" style="width: auto; height: 250px"/>